ericmp33/la-brisca-cli/README.md

 # la-brisca-cli🕹️🖥️👨‍💻
 Welcome to the command line interface version of the classic board game of "La Brisca", programmed with Java 16.
-Made by @ericmp33. ✔️
+Made by <a href="https://github.com/ericmp33">@ericmp33</a>. ✔️

 # What is "La Brisca"?💡
 "La Brisca" is a popular cards game in a lot of Mediterranean countries, such as Catalonia, Italy, France, Portugal, Croatia, Slovakia...
-Also is present in center and South America.
+Also is present in Center and South America.

 - For being able to play it and to understand how the game works🤔, it's aim and more information I recommend you to check https://en.wikipedia.org/wiki/Brisca and also to search on the Internet.